JJGriffin/Power-Fx-From-Novice-To-Ninja/Lab1-WorkingWithBasicFunctions.md

     ![](Images/Lab1-WorkingWithBasicFunctions/E7_7.png)

-9. Enter the following formula in the bar, which will initialise a collection with the same data as the gallery:
+9. Enter the following formula in the bar (or replace entirely any existing values), which will initialise a collection with the same data as the gallery:

     ```
     ClearCollect(